algorand/go-algorand/tools/teal/templates/docs/delegate-keyreg.teal.md

 ==
 ```

-Next, check that the fee of this transaction is less than `TMPL_FEE`.
+Next, check that the fee of this transaction is less than or equal to `TMPL_FEE`.
 Fold this check into above with a logical `AND`.

 ```
 txn Fee
 int TMPL_FEE
-<
+<=
 &&
 ```